Sno*Drift: Expansion to a two-day event

 In 2002, Sno*Drift was expanded to cover two days, with the Sno club rally covering day one and Drift on day two.
 In 2003, the event was awarded the ProRally of the Year title by the SCCA.
 The 2004 event was marked by heavy snow.

 Transition to Rally America

-In 2005, the SCCA transferred organization and marketing of ProRally and ClubRally to Rally America, Inc., with Sno*Drift as the first event of the 2005 calendar, and thus the first event to take place under Rally America organization.
+In 2005, the SCCA transferred the organization and marketing of ProRally and ClubRally to Rally America, Inc., with Sno*Drift as the first event of the 2005 calendar, and thus the first event to take place under Rally America organization.